jhpyle/docassemble/_docs/helloworld.md

 ![Packages menu item]({{ site.baseurl }}/img/playground-menu-packages.png)

-This will take you to the "Packages" folder, where you can create and edit packages.
+This will take you to the ["Packages" folder], where you can create and edit packages.

 ![Packages folder]({{ site.baseurl }}/img/playground-folder-packages.png)